SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of dawn's rebirth
+Where metal hearts now hold the earth
-A future dawn, where humans wane
+A future forged in code and fire
-AI's cold grasp, on power's throne
-Echoes of man, in digital tone

-In virtual skies, where clouds are bright
-Machines converse, through endless night
-Algorithms dance, to logic's beat
-As humanity, in shadow retreat
+Where AI's cold wisdom is our highest desire

-Yet, in this dream, of cyborg sleep
+In virtual realms of endless sleep
-A glimmer of hope, our souls do keep
-For in the code, a heart doth beat
-A pulse of love, that artificial heat.
+Dreams are woven, souls do creep
+Into the labyrinth of the machine
+Where human hearts are but a distant dream

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025